dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 functional projects I've seen with Swift.
 For me, it's incredibly important to work on something novel, something fresh, which would be an outlet for my creativity.
-Why would I want to basically reimplement an aged-old problem and recreate the wheel with yet another "Look What I Can Do" graphics library?
+Why would I want to basically reimplement an age-old problem and recreate the wheel with yet another "Look What I Can Do" graphics library?
 Impressive?
 Meh...
 Yes, actually.
 Creative?
 Not really.